MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[DualEngineBrowserCommitted](#dualenginebrowsercommitted) | Notify the browser that it has been committed and is no longer speculative.
+[DualEngineBrowserCommitted](#dualenginebrowsercommitted) | Notifies the browser that it has been committed and is no longer speculative.
-[DualEngineClose](#dualengineclose) | Close the browser instance.
+[DualEngineClose](#dualengineclose) | Closes the browser instance.
 [DualEngineDeleteTabRecoveryData](#dualenginedeletetabrecoverydata) | Deletes tab recovery data.
-[DualEngineDoOnBeforeUnloadAndStop](#dualenginedoonbeforeunloadandstop) | Stops any navigations that are in progress and runs the onBeforeUnload handlers.
+[DualEngineDoOnBeforeUnloadAndStop](#dualenginedoonbeforeunloadandstop) | Stops any navigations that are in progress and runs the `onBeforeUnload` handlers.
-[DualEngineDPIChanged](#dualenginedpichanged) | Notify that DPI has changed and page layout should be recalculated.
+[DualEngineDPIChanged](#dualenginedpichanged) | Notifies that DPI has changed and page layout should be recalculated.
 [DualEngineEnableCaretMode](#dualengineenablecaretmode) | Enables or disables Caret Browsing mode.
 [DualEngineExecNavigationCommand](#dualengineexecnavigationcommand) | Executes a navigation command.
 [DualEngineFindOnPage](#dualenginefindonpage) | Finds an instance of text on the page.
-[DualEngineForceClose](#dualengineforceclose) | Force close the browser instance.
+[DualEngineForceClose](#dualengineforceclose) | Force-closes the browser instance.
 [DualEngineGeolocationPermissionResponse](#dualenginegeolocationpermissionresponse) | Provides a response to a geolocation permission request.
-[DualEngineGoToEntry](#dualenginegotoentry) | Navigate to a specific travel log entry.
+[DualEngineGoToEntry](#dualenginegotoentry) | Navigates to a specific travel log entry.
-[DualEngineInitialize](#dualengineinitialize) | Initialize the browser object with an URL.
+[DualEngineInitialize](#dualengineinitialize) | Initializes the browser object with an URL.
-[DualEngineInitialize2](#dualengineinitialize2) | Initialize the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.
+[DualEngineInitialize2](#dualengineinitialize2) | Initializes the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.
-[DualEngineInitializeWithRecoveryData](#dualengineinitializewithrecoverydata) | Initialize the browser object using tab recovery data.
+[DualEngineInitializeWithRecoveryData](#dualengineinitializewithrecoverydata) | Initializes the browser object using tab recovery data.
-[DualEngineLostFocus](#dualenginelostfocus) | Notify the browser that it has lost focus.
+[DualEngineLostFocus](#dualenginelostfocus) | Notifies the browser that it has lost focus.
-[DualEngineNavigate](#dualenginenavigate) | Navigate to a URL.
+[DualEngineNavigate](#dualenginenavigate) | Navigates to a URL.
-[DualEngineNavigate2](#dualenginenavigate2) | Navigate to a URL; this version allows for additional information about the navigation to be passed in.
+[DualEngineNavigate2](#dualenginenavigate2) | Navigates to a URL, with additional information about the navigation.
 [DualEngineNotifyNavigationEntriesDeleted](#dualenginenotifynavigationentriesdeleted) | Notifies that navigation entries have been deleted.
-[DualEnginePrepareToExitRegion](#dualenginepreparetoexitregion) | Notify the browser that a navigation is occuring to a page that will be handled by the host.
+[DualEnginePrepareToExitRegion](#dualenginepreparetoexitregion) | Notifies the browser that a navigation is occurring to a page that will be handled by the host.
-[DualEnginePrint](#dualengineprint) | Invoke the print dialog for the current page.
+[DualEnginePrint](#dualengineprint) | Invokes the print dialog for the current page.
-[DualEngineProtectFocus](#dualengineprotectfocus) | Control whether the browser tries to change focus to itself or not.
+[DualEngineProtectFocus](#dualengineprotectfocus) | Controls whether the browser tries to change focus to itself or not.
-[DualEngineSavePageAs](#dualenginesavepageas) | Invoke the "Save Webpage" dialog for the current page.
+[DualEngineSavePageAs](#dualenginesavepageas) | Invokes the "Save Webpage" dialog for the current page.
 [DualEngineSetEngineSwitchingPolicyFlags](#dualenginesetengineswitchingpolicyflags) | Sets flags that determine how the browser handles engine switching.
-[DualEngineSetFocus](#dualenginesetfocus) | Set focus inside the hosted browser.
+[DualEngineSetFocus](#dualenginesetfocus) | Sets focus inside the hosted browser.
-[DualEngineSetMediaFullscreen](#dualenginesetmediafullscreen) | Changes the fullscreen state of the media playing in the browser.
+[DualEngineSetMediaFullscreen](#dualenginesetmediafullscreen) | Changes the full-screen state of the media playing in the browser.
-[DualEngineSetPosition](#dualenginesetposition) | Set the size and position of the browser window.
+[DualEngineSetPosition](#dualenginesetposition) | Sets the size and position of the browser window.
 [DualEngineSetTheaterFullscreen](#dualenginesettheaterfullscreen) | Changes the Theater mode state of the browser.
 [DualEngineSetTheaterMargins](#dualenginesettheatermargins) | Adjusts the top margin of the browser window when it is being displayed in theater mode.
 [DualEngineSetVisible](#dualenginesetvisible) | Notifies the browser of a visibility change.